 Read more: http://dailycaller.com/2015/02/17/spyware-linked-to-nsa-discovered-in-hard-drives-across-the-world/#ixzz49KD0hEbG

-Posted by Ian Greenhalgh on May 21, 2016, With 9646 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on May 21, 2016, With 9681 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.